A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Abstract

 \section{Abstract}

-We present a wide-area and deep optical identification catalog for radio sources based on the VLASS Epoch 2 catalog at 3~GHz.
-Optical counterparts are identified using the final-year internal processing of the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) Wide layer (DR S23B), which provides deep imaging over $\approx1200$~deg$^{2}$ in $grizy$ with $i$-band depth of $i_\mathrm{AB}\simeq26$.
-Starting from a $1\farcs0$ nearest-neighbor match between VLASS and HSC, we construct a quality-controlled primary catalog (Clean VLASS-HSC) of 22,773 sources by requiring S/N$>5$ in at least one HSC band.
-We further provide ancillary nearest-neighbor associations to FIRST (1.4\,GHz) and LoTSS DR3 (150\,MHz) within $2\farcs5$, resulting in 18,444 FIRST-matched sources, 16,167 LoTSS-matched sources, and a 14,206-source subset matched to both surveys.
-The catalog contains approximately six times more optically identified radio sources than the first WERGS optical-identification effort based on the early HSC-SSP S16B data and positional cross-matching with FIRST \citep{Yamashita2018WERGS1}.
-The VLASS Epoch~2 resolution yields more precise optical associations (median $0\farcs199$) and, together with uniform FIRST/LoTSS matches, enables robust multi-frequency radio SED constraints.
-Compared to UNIONS-based VLASS identifications \citep{Zhong2025UNVEIL1}, the deeper HSC imaging improves sensitivity to optically faint and even morphologically resolved hosts at $z\gtrsim1$.
-Our catalog preferentially highlights host-dominated AGN candidates, potentially including a substantial fraction of obscured systems.
+We present a wide-area and deep optical identification catalog for radio sources based on the Very Large Array Sky Survey (VLASS) Epoch 2 catalog at 3~GHz.
+Optical counterparts are identified using the final-year internal processing of the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) Wide layer (DR S23B), which provides deep imaging over $\sim1200$~deg$^{2}$ in $grizy$ filters with an $i$-band depth of $i_\mathrm{AB}\simeq26$.
+Starting from a $1\farcs0$ match between VLASS and HSC, we construct a primary catalog of 22,773 sources by requiring a signal-to-noise ratio of $>5$ in at least one HSC band.
+We further provide nearest-neighbor associations to the Faint Images of the Radio Sky at Twenty Centimeters (FIRST; 1.4\,GHz) and the Low Frequency Array Two-metre Sky Survey (LoTSS; 144\,MHz) within $2\farcs5$, resulting in 18,444 FIRST-matched sources, 16,167 LoTSS-matched sources, and a 14,206-source subset matched to both surveys.
+The catalog contains approximately six times more sources than the first Wide-field Exploration of Radio-detected active Galactic nuclei with Subaru (WERGS) catalog based on the early HSC-SSP S16B data and positional cross-matching with FIRST \citep{Yamashita2018WERGS1}, while the higher VLASS resolution enables more precise optical associations.
+Compared to the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS)-based VLASS identifications \citep{Zhong2025UNVEIL1}, the deeper HSC imaging improves sensitivity to optically faint and morphologically resolved hosts at $z\gtrsim1$.
+Our catalog preferentially highlights host-dominated active galactic nucleus candidates, potentially including a substantial fraction of obscured systems.

 \keywords{Radio galaxies; Active galaxies; High-redshift galaxies }